By Katrina Allen

 Unlike the French Federation who made the unilateral decision to move their Slam to just after the US Open, Wimbledon chose to cancel the tournament rather than to postpone it.
 Even if it were possible to hold the event later, grass just isn’t playable later on in the season.
 It would be too slippery.

-The French Federation are in hot water for having made their decision without consulting other tournament committees, who are still smarting at the move.
+The French Federation is in hot water for having made their decision without consulting other tournament committees, who are still smarting at the move.
 It’s been mooted that the tournament may have all its ranking points removed, not just this year, but also the next one, which would make it a far lesser tournament as many of the players would simply not turn up.
 Punishment indeed.
 “Pour encourager les autres”?

 It’s bad enough for us viewers to have the whole of the clay court season cancelled, but the grass court one also?
 And what is summer without Wimbledon?
 I know people who take a large chunk of their annual leave during the tournament in order to close the curtains and